Falcion/Patternugit/README.md

 License
 -------

-Project thanks the [Electron.js](https://github.com/electron/electron/) for their amazing repository scripts and entire infrastructure, which partially were imported to this repository.
+Project thanks the [Electron.js](https://github.com/electron/electron/) and [Angular.js](https://github.com/angular/angular/) for their amazing repository scripts and entire infrastructure, which partially were imported to this repository.

 Project itself is being distributed under the [MIT License](https://choosealicense.com/licenses/mit/) — see the file for more specified information.